DataDog/integrations-core/docs/dev/api_integration.md

 ## Populate the integration tile scaffolding

-Run the `ddev` command to generate a skeleton of the folders and files needed for your integration.
-The options you use with the command are different depending on what type of integration you are developing.
-For a full list of the files created by the `ddev` command, see [Integrations assets][20].

-### Create an informational tile only listing

-To create the informational tile-only listing's scaffolding:
+Run the `ddev` command to create scaffolding for an informational tile-only listing:

 1. Make sure you're inside the `integrations-extras` directory:
    {{< code-block lang="shell" >}}cd $HOME/dd/integrations-extras{{< /code-block >}}
 2. Run the `ddev` command with the `-t tile` option
    {{< code-block lang="shell" >}}ddev create -t tile "<Offering Name>"{{< /code-block >}}

+The options you use with the `ddev` command are different depending on what type of integration you are developing.
+For a full list of the files created by the `ddev` command, see [Integrations assets][20].

 ## Complete the necessary integration asset files